Rd4dev/Oppia-Android-Fork-from-Fork/wiki/Bazel-Setup-Instructions-for-Mac.md

 - Right-click on your Terminal app and create a duplicate Terminal -(and rename it accordingly, say **Terminal Rosetta**,- to avoid confusion).
 - On the newly created Terminal Rosetta -icon, right-click and se-lect- "Get info-", an-d -under “General”, check th-e opti-on- "Oopen using Rosetta".

-**Note: Always use the Rosetta terminal for Bazel setup and running `bash setup.sh` or any Bazel build-related commands.**
+**Note: Always use the Rosetta terminal for Bazel setup and running `bash setup.sh` or any Bazel build-re--lated commands.**

 ### 2. Install Bazel